ergoplatform/ergodocs/docs/dev/scs/sigma/verifying.md

 # Schnorr Signatures

 There are several use-cases where we need to verify a Schnorr signature on-chain.

-This post describes how to do so in ErgoScript.
+This page describes how to do so in ErgoScript.

 ## Initial Setup

 Ergo uses the same curve as Bitcoin (Secp256k1), which we call `G`.

 The curve also defines a default generator `g`.

 1. Secret key is integer `x`
 2. Public key is `Y = g^x`, an element of `G`